10 Summer Running Tips to Stay Motivated

 If you really want to make a big change in your fitness level this summer, measure your results by taking before and after photos, taking your measurements, our - our favorite method - take performance measurements.

 Stay connected with your favorite fitness brands.
 Follow motivating fitness brands and people on Instagram and YouTube, and you’ll gain great workout ideas and training tips.
-Check out the Runstreet Instagram and Runstreet YouTube for running workouts and inspiration.
+Follow and tag us on the Runstreet Instagram to get cheered on, and check out Runstreet YouTube for running workouts and inspiration.

 Enjoy your summer running!
 What motivates you to train all summer?
 Comment below.
 Happy running to you!😊